Programs > Brochure

 Brazil is a rapidly developing nation with more than 200 million people.
 This course will introduce students to a variety of topics related to urbanism in Brazil.
-We will explore Ouro Preto, a UNESCO World Heritage Center filled with colonial-era buildings and plazas, which is struggling to balance tourism management and historic preservation objectives.
-Next, we will visit Rio de Janeiro, recent host of the 2016 Summer Olympic Games.
-There are many lessons to be learned from the city's experience in planning for mass visitation.
+We will explore hilly, charming, and unforgettable Ouro Preto, a UNESCO World Heritage Center filled with colonial-era buildings and plazas, which is struggling to balance tourism management and historic preservation objectives.
+Next, we will visit Rio de Janeiro, host of the 2016 Summer Olympic Games.
+There are many land use, social equity, and transportation planning lessons to be learned from the city's experience in planning for mass visitation.

 URBP 280 Planning Research Topics (3 units)

-The course will be designed so that students develop a nuanced understanding of the urban planning and design challenges Ouro Preto faces, as well as the successes and failures of related policies that have been implemented in recent years in Rio de Janeiro.
+The course is designed so that students develop a nuanced understanding of the urban planning and design challenges facing Brazilian cities, as well as the successes and failures of related policies that have been implemented in recent years.
 The class will reflect on how lessons learned in these cities can be applied in other large cities around the world, including those in the United States.

-Course material will center on striking a balance between the preservation of vital historical/cultural resources and intensive tourism growth and visitation.
-Students will investigate this by focusing on one or two prominent public plazas in Ouro Preto, as well as the Veloso favela.
-In addition to this observational analysis, students will be guided to hold informal conversations and semi-structured interviews with local residents and business owners to better understand their concerns and aspirations for their communities.
+Students will be guided to hold informal conversations and semi-structured interviews with local residents and business owners to better understand their concerns and aspirations for their communities.
 This will help the students develop skills in the collection, analysis and presentation of qualitative data.